Class Containers

 Returns:

-the property value for the given key casted to the given type, or null if none.
+the property value for the given key cast to the given type, or null if none.

 Throws:

-IllegalArgumentException - if a non-null property value exists for the given key but can not be casted to the given type.
+IllegalArgumentException - if a non-null property value exists for the given key but can not be cast to the given type.

 See Also: